afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 resulting `ParseState`.
 The second argument to the `==>&` operator thus should be an initialized `Parse` and not a factory.
 It receives the `ParseState` that came out of the first one when run with `runParse`.
+Once more, this is a monadic function that will pop up in the relevant chapter; namely the `>>` function that ignores value of the first monad.

 There are three more helper functions that either use this new combination operator or are arguments to it.
 The first, `skipSpaces`, keeps on reading from a `ByteString` as long as it's a space character.
 The result is dismissed, and the final `ParseState`